Boston marriage: Wellesley marriage

 Katharine Coman and Katharine Lee Bates lived together in a Wellesley marriage for 25 years.

-Boston marriages were so common at Wellesley College in the late 19th and early 20th centuries that the term Wellesley marriage became a popular description.
+Boston marriages were so common at Wellesley College in Massachusetts, United States, the late 19th and early 20th centuries that the term Wellesley marriage became a popular description.
 Typically, the relationship involved two academic women.
 This was common from about 1870 until 1920.
 Until the mid 20th century, women were expected to resign from their academic posts upon marriage; any woman who wanted to keep her academic career had to make housing arrangements other than a home with a husband and children, such as sharing a home with another like-minded single female professor.
 Additionally, as Lillian Faderman points out, college-educated women commonly found more independence, support, and like-mindedness by partnering with other women.
 Further, these alternative relationships freed women from the burdens of child-rearing, tending to husbands, and other domestic duties, thus allowing professional women such as college faculty to focus on their research.

 There are many examples of Wellesley marriages in the historical record.
 Faderman documented that in the late 19th century, of the 53 female faculty at Wellesley, only one woman was conventionally married to a man; most of the others lived with a female companion.
 One of the most famous pairs were Katharine Lee Bates and Katharine Ellis Coman.
 Bates was a professor of poetry and the author of the words to "America the Beautiful", while Coman was an economic historian who is credited with writing the first industrial history of the US.